Last updated on May 23rd, 2022

 There might be some of your audience on Snapchat or Tik Tok and so you are on these platforms.
 But from a strategic perspective, you will engage more people more compellingly on a platform like LinkedIn.
 Remember that you should stick to common sense.
 You should look for the data and your competition.
 Most of the time, that data will lead you to where you need to be.

 Nitin Sethi: For me, the customer, empathy is the key.
 If you think from a customer perspective and solve problems, you will be more relevant.

 Amelia Tran: Make sure that you understand your audience as best as possible.
 And if you do not have that data, there are so many ways that you can acquire it.
 For instance, you can get the data using your lead gen forms.

 Joe Martin: There are so many places to add to the market.
 So, be focused.
 And before you are spending a tonne of time on a new channel, see if you can double your investment on the proven channel first.
 If you can’t scale it, then maybe you need to try new channels.
 But do not lose focus on what’s working.

 Neil Shaffer: It is a digital-first approach to everything you are marketing in your business.
 And everything we talked about today was important. it is a lot.
 But by putting the priority on what is possible, I think that’s going to be your key to success going forward.

 So, follow this advice by the expert panelists when planning your digital marketing during the persisting pandemic situation all around.
+You can hire a digital marketing agency like SAVV digital for best results.
 Make sure that you renew your strategies to find out which works well for your business growth ultimately.